-Since most call centers are very cost conscious, reason two is very powerful.
+Since most call centers are very cost-conscious, reason two is very powerful.
 Variable labor costs are typically 80% of a call centers operating cost.
 If we take the average across those models, we see that the variable labor costs (“CSRs and Supervisors”) account for roughly 80%.

 A research paper by Strategic Contact modeled 5 different kinds of call center situations and provides this helpful visualization.
 (Here’s the original report.)

 The downside of this thinking is that the handle time of a call is an outcome.
-It is result of multiple inputs such as business processes, technology choices, agent behavior, caller attitude, etc. This is a very broad range!
+It is a result of multiple inputs such as business processes, technology choices, agent behavior, caller attitude, etc. This is a very broad range!
 Basically, any functional part of your call center could have an impact on handle time.
 Thus, setting the goal of a “lower handle time” is not an effective plan.
-It’s better to focus on a fixing a more specific problem.
+It’s better to focus on fixing a more specific problem.

 3) Misaligning Agent Incentives

 Agent behavior is impacted dramatically by the metrics that management chooses to monitor.
 If agents are being graded on AHT, there is a risk they will rush through calls and not solve the problems.
 Many companies have found that de-emphasizing AHT will lead to increased customer satisfaction and first call resolution (FCR).

 A great example of this trade-off can be seen in a webinar we did with Jeannie Sugaoka, Senior VP of Support Services, at Tech CU (Technology Credit Union).
 Watch it on-demand here.